joycewho1/betelnutessay/README.md

 [^25]: Marigowda, ‘The Story of Pan Chewing in India’, 182-83; Shonaleeka Kaul, ‘What Makes the “Hitopadesha” a Timeless Text on Human Behaviour?
 It Is Its Playful Language’, Scroll.in, 9 August 2022, https://scroll.in/article/1030006/what-makes-the-hitopadesha-a-timeless-text-on-human-behaviour-it-is-its-playful-language.
 [^26]: Edwin Arnold, trans., ‘The Book of Good Counsels’, in The Story of the Faithful Rajpoot, 1861, http://www.columbia.edu/itc/mealac/pritchett/00litlinks/hitopadesha_arnold/3_war.html#07_faithful_rajpoot; Marigowda, ‘The Story of Pan Chewing in India’, 182-83.
 [^27]: Marigowda, ‘The Story of Pan Chewing in India’, 203.
+[^28]: Marigowda, ‘The Story of Pan Chewing in India’, 203-4; David Hooper, ‘On Chinese Medicine: Drugs of Chinese Pharmacies in Malaya’, Gardens’ Bulletin, Straits Settlements 6, no. 1 (1929): 15, https://biostor.org/reference/248587.
+[^29]: Marigowda, ‘The Story of Pan Chewing in India’, 181-83.
+[^30]: Marigowda, ‘The Story of Pan Chewing in India’, 181-83.
+[^31]: Marigowda, ‘The Story of Pan Chewing in India’, 203-4; Hooper, ‘On Chinese Medicine’, 15; Flippance, ‘Betel’, 296.
+[^32]: Marigowda, ‘The Story of Pan Chewing in India’, 203-4; Hooper, ‘On Chinese Medicine’, 15.
+[^33]: Marigowda, ‘The Story of Pan Chewing in India’, 204.
+[^34]: Flippance, ‘Betel’, 296.